Looking for some great kids’ books about food? There’s nothing like a good book about food to inspire your kid to eat a healthy meal.

 The Runaway Dinner (Allan Ahlberg): Help!
 The sausage is running away!
 And there goes the fork and knife…and the peas too!
 A quick read, sure to provide some giggles before or after dinner.
 Ages 3 to 9.

-Mr. Putter and Tabby Pick the Pears (Cynthia Rylant): One of many in the Mr. Putter and Tabby series, this one is fun just because of the image of Mr. Putter shooting all of his pears with a slingshot – zing! – over into the neighbor’s yard.
+Mr. Putter and Tabby Pick the Pears (Cynthia Rylant): One of many in this beloved series, this one is fun just because of the image of Mr. Putter shooting all of his pears with a slingshot – zing! – over into the neighbor’s yard.
 And of course she makes all sorts of delectable treats out of them.
+(Don’t miss Mr. Putter and Tabby Bake the Cake, Stir the Soup, and more.)
 Ages 3 to 9.

 The Incredible Book-Eating Boy (Oliver Jeffers): Henry doesn’t just like to read books; he likes to eat them.
 A good read with great illustrations – and (spoiler alert) it ends with a whole bunch of broccoli being consumed.
 Extra bonus: The hard-cover version comes with a big bite out of the back.
 Ages 4 to 10.